Survey Questions for Online Research Success

 Likert-scale slider question type – Survey Questions Examples

-If you have ever been asked if you were neither satisfied nor dissatisfied with the quality of your cellular service, chances are you were in the middle of doing a survey and answering a classic Likert scale type question.
-Likert questions are great for measuring people’s feelings: extremely satisfied – not at all satisfied, or level of agreement: strongly agree – strongly disagree.
+If you have ever been asked if you were neither satisfied nor dissatisfied with the quality of your cellular service, chances are you were in the middle of doing a survey and answering rating scale questions like the classic Likert scale.
+These 5-point scale types of questions are great for measuring people’s feelings : extremely satisfied – not at all satisfied, or level of agreement: strongly agree – strongly disagree.

 Here is an example of a Likert scale question being used to measure satisfaction with a recent hotel stay during a business trip.
 The question is being collected using a slider tool which gives the user the feeling of increasing and decreasing while still allowing five data point options: